RBC HORIZON EMERGING ARTISTS PROGRAM

 This professional development program has been created as part of the Citadel’s commitment to Edmonton’s 35//50 Initiative and based on the findings from our recently completed Inclusivity and Diversity audit of the composition of the Citadel’s artists, staff and board over the past 10 seasons (our report was released on September 21, 2020).

-With the support of the RBC Emerging Artists Project, and in recognition of our unique COVID-19 circumstances, Citadel Theatre offers a training program to support emerging and early career BIPOC, Deaf, D/disabled, and Mad artists that have not been able to see themselves in these artistic creation roles at one of Canada’s largest theatre companies.
+With the support of the RBC Emerging Artists Project, Citadel Theatre offers a training program to support emerging and early career BIPOC, Deaf, D/disabled, and Mad artists that have not been able to see themselves in these artistic creation roles at one of Canada’s largest theatre companies.
 We want to eliminate barriers by giving four Edmonton-based artists in these underrepresented communities direct access to our creation spaces and team of professionals, and to help them make contacts within our industry in their chosen practice.

-This is a unique program that will be built in collaboration with the selected artists involved, as we recognize the need for these individuals to self-identify their goals and needs.
-We will work with 4 artists to provide the opportunities in the next 10 months that will include a $2000 honorarium and can include the following:
+This is a unique program that is built in collaboration with the selected artists involved, as we recognize the need for these individuals to self-identify their goals and needs.
+The 4 artists will receive opportunities in the next 10 months that will include a $2000 honorarium and can include the following:

-- specialized classes on theatre practice led by guest artists and creators;
+- Apecialized classes on theatre practice led by guest artists and creators

 - Whatever access needs required by the artist for their participation (ie. ASL interpretation, providing Personal Support Workers, etc.)